jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 Chocolatey can also be installed using `cmd.exe`.
 See the Chocolatey [install page](https://chocolatey.org/docs/installation) for directions.

-## 1.0  Configuring Windows PowerShell
+## 1.0  Configure Windows PowerShell

 Windows PowerShell is a command line shell for system administrators built on top of .Net.
 Administrative tasks are performed by running `cmdlets` (pronounced "command-lets").